Petal in the Rain

 "Fine.
 I guess we'll just have to make do with the light of the moon.
 How romantic," Roxanne murmured, pulling out a bag of crisps from underneath Lily's pillow and ripping open the package.

 "Did you happen to see what else is under my pillow?"
 Lily asked coyly, changing into her holey nightgown while Roxanne snacked on the goodies.

 "To Sister Agatha!"
-Roxanne exclaimed proudly.

-"I wasn't finished!"
-Roxanne continued, "To Sister Agatha...may she watch you and I ascend to heaven while she burns in the depths of hell!"
+"I wasn't finished," Roxanne continued.
+"To Sister Agatha...may she watch you and I ascend to heaven while she burns in the depths of hell."

 "Bottoms up!"
 Lily whispered, giggling as Roxanne slopped port down the front of her expensive silk dressing gown like an amateur.

-"Darn it!"
-Roxanne muttered before she burst into pleasant laughter.
+"Bugger," Roxanne muttered before she burst into pleasant laughter.

-Lily and Roxanne talked and sipped port for most of the night, sharing secrets, creating plans and talking about life after school.
+They talked and sipped port for most of the night, sharing secrets, creating plans and talking about life after school.
 Though they both felt tipsy, neither friend got knackered, both eager to save some port for their next night's endeavours.

 I wonder where it's coming from?